sahelyiyi/FederatedLearning/README.md

 is manually chosen, guided by the resulting MSE, as &lambda; = 0.01 .
-We assume that labels y<sup>(i)</sup> are available for 20% of the graph nodes. as the result we compare the MSE of Algorithm 1 with plain linear regression and decision tree regression, please see the [implementation](https://github.com/sahelyiyi/FederatedLearning/blob/master/SBM_experiment.ipynb).
+We assume that labels y<sup>(i)</sup> are available for 20% of the graph nodes. as the result we compare the MSE of Algorithm 1 with plain linear regression and decision tree regression, please see the implementation at [SBM_experiment.ipynb](https://github.com/sahelyiyi/FederatedLearning/blob/master/SBM_experiment.ipynb).

 | Method name                    | Train MSE       | Tes MSE        |